jupyter/docker-stacks/docs/using/recipes.md

 singularity run --bind "${PWD}:/home/${USER}/work" --containall docker://quay.io/jupyter/datascience-notebook:2025-03-14
 ```

-- `--bind "${PWD}:/home/${USER}/work` binds your current directory into the container at `/home/$USER/work`.
-Here, $USER is your username.
+- `--bind "${PWD}:/home/${USER}/work"` mounts your current working directory into the container at `/home/$USER/work`.
+  When running the image with Singularity, the container uses your host username inside the container.
+  Therefore, the bind target is `/home/${USER}/work` instead of the usual `/home/jovyan/work`.

-- `--containall` runs the container in a fully isolated environment, ignoring most of the host’s environment and filesystem except explicitly bound paths, ensuring that Python libraries in the
+- `--containall` starts the container in a fully isolated environment, ignoring most of the host’s filesystem and environment except for explicitly bound paths.
-  user’s home directory do not interfere with the container’s libraries.
-- Replace `quay.io/jupyter/datascience-notebook:2025-03-14` with the desired stack and tag.
-- Once running, you can access your notebooks just as you would in Docker.
+  By default, Singularity would bind your home directory automatically.
+  If you have Python packages installed there, this may cause conflicts with packages inside the container.
+  Using `--containall` avoids such interference.